mishmosh/blog/src/21-pubsub/index.md

 ## What's next?
 The next steps for pubsub have to do with authentication.
 Currently, any peer can publish to any pubsub topic.
-In the near future,an authenticated mode for pubsub topics, where only certain authorized peers -- those given a cryptographic key or capability -- can publish messages.
+In the near future, an authenticated mode for pubsub topics, where only certain authorized peers -- those given a cryptographic key or capability -- can publish messages.
 We are still working out the sharing and capability granting model.